FarronF/limerick-council-meetings/meetings/2020/12/16-Virtual Home and Social Development Strategic Policy Committee Meeting/Minutes - Home and Social Development Strategic Policy Committee Meeting - 22nd October 2020.md

 o Improved air quality

+o No handling of dirty solid fuel
+---
-o No handling of dirty solid fuel--- o Reduced energy costs (‘Watt watcher’ to be installed on selected homes by SSE
+o Reduced energy costs (‘Watt watcher’ to be installed on selected homes by SSE

 post project)